 Accommodations are plentiful in Stanley, despite a year-round population of only 63 residents.
 Charming lodges, luxury inns, roadside hotels and rustic cabins abound.
 We found two of the latter which became our home – one on the scenic Salmon River for the first four nights, and another nestled in the treeline at the shadow of the Sawtooth range’s Thompson Peak.
 The first was a roomy, rustic log cabin in the Little Casino Creek area 4 miles east of Stanley and just steps from the river’s edge.
 The decor told stories of family love and local lore with whimsical pillows and an unusual taxidermy overhead.
 If there’s a quintessential Idaho cabin, this must’ve been it!
 Cabins are always a must for rural vacations, so much so that you could always consider buying one to make into a permanent holiday home, just read zook cabin blogs for some inspiration.

 Cabins can be a significant investment but ultimately one which should prove its worth.
+Perhaps you’re interested in lofted cabins or maybe you just want a standard design.
+Make sure you do plenty of research before paying any money.
 If you’re considering getting such a building yourself, you’ll want one that has been expertly designed and constructed and that is suitable for your specific needs.
 Many people buy cabins similar to these prefab cabins in PA for their property in order to expand the living space in their backyard, hunting camp, or vacation home – this can create a great space for a weekend getaway too.

 Halfway through the week we moved to our second cabin aptly named ‘Almost Heaven’.
 Views out a wall of towering windows through lodgepole pine onto the Sawtooth range welcomed each day.
 And of course there’s no shortage of wildlife in Idaho – what initially looked like a coyote off our front deck ended up being my first sighting of a huge fox (easily identified by its bushy, white-tipped tail).
 The cabin’s contemporary style, roomy well-stocked kitchen and warm colors immediately made us feel at home for the remainder of our stay.